Emergency housing from the council

 What is emergency housing?

-Emergency housing must be provided by local councils for most homeless families and some people without children who become homeless.
+Local councils must provide emergency housing for most homeless families and some people without children who become homeless.

 It's a short term option while the council: